Sohn Kee-chung

-Sohn competed under the Japanese name Kitei Son, as Korea was under the colonial rule of the Japanese Empire during his career.
+Sohn competed under the Japanese name Kitei Son, as Korea was under Japanese occupation during his career.

 Early life

-Sohn Kee-chung was born in what is now Sinuiju, North P'yŏngan Province, North Korea, which was occupied by Japan at the time.
-He studied at Yangchung High School (양정고등학교) in Seoul and Meiji University in Tokyo, where he graduated in 1940.
+Sohn Kee-chung was born on August 29, 1912, in Sinuiju (then "Shingishū"), Heianhoku-dō, Korea, Empire of Japan (now in North Korea).
+He was born into the Miryang Son clan.

+Sohn reportedly had a talent for running even at a young age.
+In sixth grade, he placed first in a regional 5 km race, beating out older competitors.
+He studied at Yangchung High School in Seoul, which was reputed for its track and field program.
+He then enrolled in and graduated from Meiji University in Tokyo.

 Athletics career

+In 1931, he ran as the representative of his province at the Chōsen Shrine Competition (조선신궁대회) in Seoul (Keijō), and placed first.
+In 1932, he came in second in the Kyŏngyŏng Race (경영 마라톤대회), which was hosted by newspaper The Dong-A Ilbo.
+In April 1932, he won the Tokyo-Yokohama ekiden (road race).

-Sohn first competed in the 1,500 and 5,000 m, but turned to longer distances after winning an eight-mile race in October 1933.
+Sohn first competed in the 1,500 and 5,000 m, but turned to longer distances after winning the Chōsen Shrine Competition in October 1933.
 Between 1933 and 1936, he ran 12 marathons; he finished in the top three on all occasions and won nine.
-On November 3, 1935 in Tokyo, Japan, Sohn set a world record in the marathon with a time of 2:26:42, which broke the world record 2:26:44 set by Yasuo Ikenaka of Japan at the Berlin Olympic trials on April 3, 1935, in Tokyo, Japan.
+On November 3, 1935, in Tokyo, Japan, Sohn set a world record in the marathon with a time of 2:26:42, which broke the world record 2:26:44 set by Yasuo Ikenaka of Japan at the Berlin Olympic trials on April 3, 1935, in Tokyo, Japan.
 According to the International Association of Athletics Federations, the record remained unbroken until Sohn's own trainee, Suh Yun-Bok, won the 1947 Boston Marathon.
-Unofficially, he even ran a marathon with a time under 2:24 on April 27, 1935 in Seoul, South Korea.
+Unofficially, he ran a marathon with a time under 2:24 on April 27, 1935, in Seoul, South Korea.

 1936 Berlin Olympics

 Sohn, competing for the Empire of Japan, won the gold medal at the 1936 Summer Olympics in the marathon.
 He ran the 42.195 km course in 2:29:19.2, breaking the Olympic record.
-His Korean teammate Nam Sung-yong took the bronze medal.
-As Korea was under Japanese occupation at the time, the International Olympic Committee (IOC) officially credited Japan with Sohn's gold and Nam's bronze in the 1936 Summer Olympics medal count.
+His teammate Nam Sung-yong took the bronze medal.
+As Korea was under Japanese rule at the time, the International Olympic Committee (IOC) officially credited Japan with Sohn's gold and Nam's bronze in the 1936 Summer Olympics medal count.

 On December 9, 2011, the IOC recognized Sohn's Korean nationality in his official profile.
 It cited his efforts to sign his Korean name and his stress on Korea's status as a separate nation during interviews.
 The move was part of the Korean Olympic Committee's repeated requests to acknowledge Sohn's background.
 However, the IOC ruled out changing the nationality and registered name per official records to prevent historical distortions.